McGILL BIRD OBSERVATORY

 The black moustache and moderate extent of chestnut markings suggest a second-year male, but this should be confirmed by looking at the wing and tail.

-Note the distinct contrast between the dull and somewhat worn primary coverts and the much darker and fresher greater coverts.
-This photo also illustrates the contrast sometimes visible on second-year birds between the fresh and dark greater coverts and the somewhat worn, unreplaced secondaries (the tattered tertials often being the most apparent).
+Note the distinct contrast between the dull and somewhat worn primary coverts, primaries, and secondaries, versus the much darker and fresher greater coverts.
+Note also the contrast sometimes visible on second-year birds between the fresh and dark greater coverts and the somewhat worn, unreplaced secondaries (the tattered tertials often being the most apparent).

-The rectrices on second-year birds are narrower and more pointed than those of after-second-year birds, and often show appreciably more wear (especially the central rectrices, as is apparent in the photo below).
+The rectrices on second-year birds are narrower and more pointed than those of after-second-year birds, and often show appreciably more wear (especially the central rectrices).

 RETURN TO AGE/SEX OVERVIEW